AnonySharma/SpringBoot-ezyManage/README.md

 -   Write dummy data for the database in queries.sql.
 -   Implement the payment system
 -   Add payments to payments' table
--   Implement the order and past-order system
+-   _Implement the order and past-order system (Partial done)_
+-   Implement cart and cart-item sync system, implement in DAO

 ## Roles we have